Lower Secondary Programme

 Food & Consumer Education (FCE) |

-Empower students to be health-conscious and discerning consumers; and enabling them to better manage their lives for the present and future. |
+Empower students to be health-conscious and discerning consumers, enabling them to better manage their lives in the present and for the future. |

 "The future belongs to those who can innovate, create, and collaborate."